ruinanwang/voice-calories-app/README.md

 `npm start`<br/>
 Go to webpage, and choose either `Run on Android`

+### Project Details and Demo
+For details and a demo video, please checkout: https://devpost.com/software/voice-calorie-tracking

 ### Note:

 "frontend" file is a backup of the old react native fronend that is not currently used